Make a new start

 Regular motor imagery can aid in reactivating neural pathways, promoting neuroplasticity, and aiding in the recovery process after injuries like strokes, multiple sclerosis, or traumatic brain injuries.

-Explore recoveriX at Home, a new app by g.tec medical engineering designed to help recoveriX patients to improve their motor function by engaging in motor imagery exercises at home.
+Explore recoveriX at Home, a new app by g.tec medical engineering designed to help recoveriX clients to improve their motor function by engaging in motor imagery exercises at home.

 Download here